Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 - **Spawn Analyzer**

 During quick edit you can choose to run a 5 seconds long spawn analysis that visually shows you where mobs can spawn with your current space, light, and special conditions.
 This works by forcing the spawner to spawn a special version of the same mob at high frequency and documenting where they spawns.

+- **Trial Spawner**

+DaBsu does not support trial spawners fully.
+Unless you have a really good reason, you should be using a **Trial Spawner Config File** in Datapack, which can easily manage spawn potentials of multiple trial spawners.

+DaBsu comes with a converter that can convert a trial spawner's inline NBT configuration into an equivalent JSON structure that you can directly copy to a JSON config file in your data pack.
+To do that enter quick edit on a trial spawner and press `Q` with your wand.

+## Technical Information

+Performance: During idle, you should be able to ignore its performance cost.

+With Quick Actions: In the releases, 2 different versions of DaBsu are provided.
+The one labled "With Quick Action" has a dialog defined with JSON and can be called from the pause menu or by pressing G. If this does not interference with your game then using this version could be more convenient.

+Running `function dabsu:version` will tell you its current version.
+It also returns the numeric verions and set `storage dabsu:sys pong__` to `true`.